GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_examples.md

 - A shapefile for the flood affected areas was given a hashed fill.
 In QGIS, you can find this symbology.
 - A layer with the road network has been put above the layer with the flood-affected areas.
 The road symbology has been __categorised__ into three categories: Accessible road (green), partially accessible road (grey), and hard-to-reach road (red).
-- The topmost layer is a point-layer with information on unaccessible roads or bridges as well as the location of airstrips and which airstrips are accessible.
+- The topmost layer is a point-layer with information on inaccessible roads or bridges as well as the location of airstrips and which airstrips are accessible.
 The points have been symbolized with SVG-symbols.
 - (The administrative boundaries of Ethiopia are set apart from the surrounding countries by making the polygon a clear white and the surrounding countries in a shade of grey.
 This can be achieved by copying the polygon of Ethiopia into a new layer, and changing the symbology respectively)

 ```{note}